WCH-IRD/BaseNumber/README.md

 ![Efficiency and consistency](https://github.com/WCH-IRD/BaseNumber/blob/main/image/fig2-1.png)
 <p align="center"> Figure 3.
 The comparison of speed and consistency of BaseNumber and GATK</p>

-The "ouputs" folder of this repo contained the VCFs generated from fastq files of GIAB and GSCG standards.
+The VCF files of GIAB and GSCG samples called in this study are available through the

+## Availability of BaseNumber Demo
 BaseNumber is available for trial on the AWS US East (N. Virginia) via https://us-east-1.console.aws.amazon.com/.
 To obtain the AMI image, please contact bufengxiao@wchscu.cn.